robertwaredev/scripts/docs/The Most Important Tool for Creative People.md

 # Attribution Constitution #review

-Next key word here is *conditions,* which can't *really* be mentioned without bringing up *attributes* as well.
+Next key word here is *conditions*, which can't *really* be mentioned without bringing up *attributes* as well.
 You'll see what I mean in a second here.

 In English, a condition and and attribute are defined very similarly, with one definition hinging upon *qualities* and the other upon *characteristics*, so I'd like to set this up in a simple way, and illustrate how one of these relies upon on the other.
 Let's start with attributes.